 ♦ Personality Traits

-Second, also have applicant take work-related Intelligence Tests – to see if applicant possesses adequate mental abilities to learn job and correctly think on-the-job.
+Second, also have applicant take work-related Aptitude or Intelligence Tests – to see if applicant possesses adequate mental abilities to learn job and correctly think on-the-job.

 Such intelligence tests measure applicant’s abilities in